Are there first-time home buyer grants?

 7. Grants for disabled home buyers

 - HUD Housing Choice vouchers: Talk to a HUD-approved housing counselor about your possible eligibility for Section 8 vouchers.
-But note that these aren’t available everywhere and it can take a while to get one.
+It’s important to be aware that these vouchers may not be accessible in all areas, and the application process can be time-consuming.
 If and when you have a voucher, you should pay roughly 30% of your adjusted monthly income for your housing

 You should also be aware that disability income may help you get a home loan.
 Properly documented income from government disability programs and your state’s Medicaid program will typically count when you apply for a mortgage.
 In other words, you can include those sources when you declare your total income to a lender.

 Several private-sector lenders offer first-time home buyer grants, some of which may offer additional perks like reduced private mortgage insurance (PMI).
 These initiatives help low-income or otherwise disadvantaged home buyers.
 To give a few examples, these include:Verify your home buying eligibility.
 Start here

 - Chase Bank DreaMaker Grant (up to $5,000)

 - Bank of America Community Affordable Loan Solution (no down payment or closing costs)

 - Navy Federal Credit Union Homebuyers Choice Loan (0% down for eligible members)

 Naturally, terms and conditions will apply to those offers.
 And you need to make sure you’re getting a great overall mortgage deal once the grant is in place.
 But those are well worth exploring

 Is there a $25,000 first-time home buyer grant?